Cam Newton Award

 3. Devon Dampier, New Mexico

-It should come as no surprise that Washington State’s John Mateer was the runaway winner of the Cam Newton Award, given to the best college fantasy quarterback in the land, outscoring the next closest QB by over 40 fantasy points (FPs) for the season.
-Crazy to look back to the early CFF drafts in February to see how much value folks were getting on Mateer.
-And not just early either, but throughout the entire offseason.
-In Jared Palmgren’s Way Too Early Mock Draft last February that went a full nine rounds, Mateer was not selected at all.
-Fast forward to the beginning of March with the first best ball draft with theCFFSite, Mateer lasted all the way until Round 17.
+It should come as no surprise that Washington State’s John Mateer was the runaway winner of the Cam Newton Award, given to the best college fantasy quarterback in the land, outscoring the next closest QB by over 40 FPs for the season.
+Crazy to look back at the early CFF drafts in February to see how much value folks were getting on Mateer.
+And not just early, either, but throughout the entire offseason.
+In Jared Palmgren’s Way Too Early Mock Draft last February, which went a complete nine rounds, Mateer was not selected at all.
+Fast forward to the beginning of March, to the first best-ball draft with theCFFSite, Mateer lasted all the way until Round 17.
 By the time August rolled around, Mateer was still coming off the board as QB46 in Round 13 based on ADP.

 by Mike Bainbridge